Watch Dogs: Literature

-An eBook, //n/Dark Clouds by John Shirley as a continuation of the first Watch Dogs, was released in conjunction with the game.
-A comic book miniseries, Watch Dogs: Return to Rocinha, was published by Titan Comics in 2019; it was later merged into a single book.
+An eBook, Watch Dogs //n/Dark Clouds by John Shirley, which serves as a direct continuation of the first game, was released alongside it in 2014.
+A two-part comic book miniseries, Watch Dogs: Return to Rocinha, was published by Titan Comics in 2019 and follows Sauda, a young hacker from Brazil's slums who joins DedSec to fight against the local criminal underworld.
 A Watch Dogs: Legion prequel novel, titled Day Zero, and a companion book, titled Resistance Report, were published by Aconyte Book and Insight Editions, respectively, prior to the game's release.
 A spin-off comic book series was released monthly beginning in November 2021 by Behemoth in the United States and in two collected editions in France by Glénat.
-A prequel novel to the Watch Dogs: Legion - Bloodline expansion, titled Stars and Stripes, which follows Aiden Pearce and bridges the gap between the events of Watch Dogs and Legion, was published by Aconyte Books in April 2022.
+A prequel novel to the Watch Dogs: Legion – Bloodline expansion, titled Stars and Stripes, which follows Aiden Pearce and bridges the gap between the events of Watch Dogs and Legion, was published by Aconyte Books in April 2022.

 Film adaptation

 In 2013, it was rumored that a film adaptation of the first Watch Dogs game was in development by Ubisoft Film & Television, Sony Pictures Entertainment, and New Regency.
 In 2014, Paul Wernick and Rhett Reese were commissioned to write the film.
 In 2016, Engadget published an article stating that the film was still in development and that Ubisoft planned to make film renditions for all of its franchises.
-The film remained in development hell for over 7 years, until 2024, when it was reported that Sophie Wilde was set to star in the film, with Mathieu Turi directing and Christie LeBlanc writing an original screenplay.
+The film remained in development hell for over seven years, until 2024, when it was reported that Sophie Wilde was set to star in the film, with Mathieu Turi directing and Christie LeBlanc writing an original screenplay.
 In June, Tom Blyth joined Wilde.
 In July, Ubisoft announced that filming had officially begun.